-Turkish opposition leader vows to send back Syrian refugees
+Turkish opposition leader vows to return Syrian refugees, restore ties with Assad regime

 Turkey's opposition leader has pledged to return Syrians living in Turkey back to their country, if he is successful in taking power.